 • Growth-adjusted queue model— projected truck arrivals forward using the company's own DC growth curves, and stress-tested a rising LTL share (the historical pattern at their other facilities as volume grew, and the expensive trucks on a per-unit basis).

-• Extreme value theory (EVT) on the LTL tail— steady-state utilization wasn't the hardest question; the tail was.
-EVT applied to the LTL arrival distribution, under projected volume growth, flagged a recurring peak: the long right tail of high-dwell trucks would cluster into a capacity-exceeding event roughly once a month— enough to reliably trigger carrier detention charges or dispatch delays.
+• Extreme value theory (EVT) on the consolidated tail— steady-state utilization wasn't the hardest question; the combined tail was.
+Each of the six existing facilities had its own long right tail of high-dwell LTL arrivals.
+Superimposing those distributions into one dock doesn't average the tails — it stacks them into shared peak hours.
+Within the LTL modality, EVT showed door demand scaling roughly 2.6× faster than volume in those peaks: a +10% increase in LTL traffic required about +26%more doors to clear the peak without spillover.
+Applied to the company's projected growth curve, that non-linearity flagged a capacity-exceeding event roughly once a month— enough to reliably trigger carrier detention charges or dispatch delays.
 Not a rare edge case.
 A recurring monthly cost.

 The Result

 The architect's door count was right — but for a different reason than the back-of-envelope math would have suggested.
 Working from the blended average would have pointed to a lower count, because that “average truck” is convenient and completely fictional.
-The real fleet is a mix of fast-moving FTL and expensive-per-unit LTL, and the capacity margin that fleet requires is larger than the average implies.
+Once you account for the bimodal LTL/FTL fleet — and for the fact that consolidating six facilities into one stacks their long tails rather than averaging them — the capacity margin the new DC requires is meaningfully larger than the average implies.

 More importantly, once we had a real service-time distribution we could compare the cost of adding doors against the cost of congestion.
 The marginal cost of a door during construction is small.
-The opportunity cost of trucks waiting in the yard is not — especially once the EVT tail analysis showed that under projected growth, the long LTL tail would cluster into a capacity-exceeding peak roughly once a month, recurring enough to make carrier detention charges and dispatch delays a predictable operating cost.
-We recommended adding doors beyond the architect's baseline to absorb that growth and that tail.
+The opportunity cost of trucks waiting in the yard is not — especially when door demand scales roughly 2.6×faster than volume in peak hours, and the company's growth curve was pointing up.
+We recommended adding doors beyond the architect's baseline to absorb both the consolidation tail and the projected growth.

 Satellite imagery of the facility today shows the expansion was the right call.
 The extra capacity is in use, the facility isn't running congested at peak, and the doors that were “extra” on paper are doing real work.